RayHightower/RayHightower.com/_posts/2014-01-06-beaglebone-black-ubuntu-ruby-rails-part-2.markdown

 comments: true
 categories: [ BeagleBone Black, Linux, Node, Rails, Ruby ]
 ---

-{% imgcap right /images/ruby-rails-ubuntu-beaglebone-black.png Ruby.
+{% include image.html img="/images/ruby-rails-ubuntu-beaglebone-black.png" caption="Ruby.
 Rails.
 Ubuntu.
-BeagleBone Black. %}
+BeagleBone Black." %}

 Part one of this series shows [how to install Ubuntu on the BeagleBone Black](/blog/2014/01/02/beaglebone-black-ubuntu-part-1/).
 We used a MacBook Pro to burn an Ubuntu disk image onto an SD card, and then we booted a BeagleBone Black from the image we created.